-I always advise adding in some cross training when learning a new running form.
+I always advise adding in some cross-training when learning a new running form.
 This will help build full body and core strength and reduce overuse injury.
 Plus it keeps things fun!

 Barefoot Running Shoes

 The Merrell Trail Glove 4 Knit shoes really do feel like you’re wearing gloves because they’re made from one seamless piece of knitted material that adapts to your feet as they flex.

-Merrell is famous for their wide range of trail and mountain gear, so it’s awesome to see them pushing the barefoot running scene with such a durable, versatile and high-performance line-up of minimalist barefoot shoes.
+Merrell is famous for its wide range of trail and mountain gear, so it’s awesome to see them pushing the barefoot running scene with such a durable, versatile, and high-performance line-up of minimalist barefoot shoes.

 Enjoy the journey!